MA MPhil FFPH

 15-17 Tavistock Place

-After a first degree in biological sciences (physiology major) and economics and sociology, I did research at Guy's Hospital Medical School planning integrated primary care in London.
-After training in public health medicine at LSHTM and in the NHS, I worked for many years as an NHS consultant in public health medicine, mainly in health needs assessment, health services planning, outcomes research and public health training.
-I am now consultant in public health for 'Individual Funding Requests' in SE London and Associate Consultant in the Public Health Action Support Team.
+After a first degree in biological sciences (physiology major) and economics and sociology, I was research assistant in a Unit at Guy's Hospital Medical School which planned integrated primary care services for Thamesmead, a new area in London.
+After training in public health medicine at LSHTM and in the NHS, I worked for many years as an NHS consultant in public health medicine, mainly in health needs assessment, health services planning, outcomes research, information development and public health training.
+I am now consultant in public health medicine for 'Individual Funding Requests' in SE London and Associate Consultant in the Public Health Action Support Team.